Gungahlin, Australian Capital Territory

 Gungahlin is a suburb in the Canberra, Australia district with the same name; Gungahlin.
 The postcode is 2912.
 Gungahlin is the name for the entire district, and also the town centre, but it is also the name of the suburb which Gungahlin Town Centre is in.

-It is next to the suburbs of Ngunnawal, Palmerston, Franklin, Harrison, Throsby, Forde and Amaroo.
-Burgmann Anglican School is located in the suburb.
 The edges of the suburb are on Horse Park Drive, Gundaroo Drive and Gungahlin Drive.

 Gungahlin Town Centre

 The commercial heart of the Gungahlin Town Centre is Hibberson St, the centre's main street, though the boundary of commercial activities in Anthony Rolfe Avenue, Gundaroo Drive and Gozzard Street.
 There are currently four retail anchor stores in the town centre, namely Coles, Woolworths, Aldi and Big W which are located in separate developments in Hibberson Street.
 There are two licensed clubs in the Town Centre: the Raiders Club located at the intersection of Hibberson and Gozzard Streets; and Eastlake Gungahlin Club located at the intersection of Hinder and Efkarpidis Streets.
 The Gungahlin Public Library officially opened in June 2011, and adjoining senior high school opened later that year.
 Burgmann College is located in the suburb of Gungahlin.